Score-based Generative Diffusion Models for Social Recommendations: Related Work

 \textit{\textbf{ (3) Contrastive Social Denoising Methods.}} Unlike data-centric methods that modify the structure of social networks to enhance user representations, another line of research focuses on directly improving users' representations through contrastive learning.
-These methods~\cite{wang2023denoised, sun2023denoising, ma2024madm} typically align user representations from different views (e.g., social or collaborative domains) to achieve a position more consistent with collaborative signals in the latent space.
+These methods~\cite{wang2023denoised, ma2024madm} typically align user representations from different views (e.g., social or collaborative domains) to achieve a position more consistent with collaborative signals in the latent space.
 However, contrastive denoising approaches also rely on pre-defined user similarity measurements, which may not fully leverage the supervision signal from collaborative filtering, potentially falling short of reaching the optimal user representations.
 Additionally, since contrastive denoising methods adjust the training loss function to reduce noise in social networks, they are orthogonal to our proposed framework and can be adaptively integrated.
-We plan to explore the integration of the proposed SGSR framework with various auxiliary loss functions in future work.